We took over some breeding stock in 2014, and at the time we already had three young pet pigs living at the farm.

-Well, we were so happy to recently find that there are other responsible breeders out there who are dropping those terms, and settling instead on just “mini pigs”.
+Thankfully, other breeders out there are also dropping those terms, and settling instead on just “mini pigs”.
 We are much more comfortable with that term, or even just to call them small pet pigs.
 It doesn’t make them any larger than they were before – it’s just a better description.

-The boars have their own private bachelor pad and yard away from the main piggy barn.
-We found that this was the best way to keep them all from going crazy every time the sows go into heat, which is every three weeks.
+Our boars (daddy pigs) each have their own private little house and yard.
+We found that this was the best way to keep them all from going crazy every time the sows (mommy pigs) go into heat, which is every three weeks.

 Then there’s Sophie (also known as “Piggers”), who was the first pig at the farm.
 She’s not a mini, although we think she was sold to her original owner as one.
 (She also wasn’t spayed by the breeder – big red flag.)
-Sophie lives under the deck at the farm and wanders about as she pleases, and often follows the horses on trail rides.
-She’s kept separate from our little herd because she’s large and a bit territorial!
-She does enjoy going over to visit the boars.
+Sophie lives under the deck at the farm and wanders about as she pleases, and sometimes follows the horses on trail rides.

-Also at the farm are ten horses, two dogs and a couple of cats.
+Also at the farm are about twenty horses, two goats, two sheep, quite a few chickens, two dogs and a few cats!
 The youngest dog, Bo, is a mixed breed herding dog who became best friends with big pig Sophie.
 When all of our other pigs arrived, he decided he needs to be best friends with all the pigs.
-Marvel was his first friend, but now he plays with them all, including the boars.
-I guess we have a volunteer herd guard!
+Now he feels that he is the dog who has to guard piglets.
+He likes to cuddle with them, too.

 This is young Bo, with little boar Bug, when Bug was about a year and a half old.